-The web version is FREE and you can work with your EndNote library on any computer that has Internet access.
+The web version is FREE from Penn State and you can work with your EndNote library on any computer that has Internet access.
 Also,

 On the other hand, the desktop version allows you to write in an offline environment and also allows you to edit an output style so that changes can be made globally to the output style and every reference or in-text citation in the document.
 This is good when you need to work with an output style that is almost, but not quite, like a named style (i.e. almost but not quite JAMA style).

 Should I use one library for all my references, or separate libraries for different projects?

 It's entirely up to you; there's no right or wrong way to organize your files.
 However, it is usually recommended to have one library to make it easier to create bibliographies in Word.
 Just remember to back up your files regularly.
 In EndNote Online, this is a moot question because you will only have one library, with the ability to divide it into groups.